-Cheesy Italian Herb Pinwheels are made with a quick biscuit dough, slathered with butter, then rolled “pinwheel style” with Italian seasoning and plenty of cheese.
+Cheesy Italian Herb Pinwheels are made with a quick biscuit dough.
+A slather of butter, Italian seasoning, plenty of cheese, then rolled “pinwheel style” rounds out these tasty nibbles.
 Served with marinara sauce for dipping, Cheesy Italian Herb Pinwheels are a savory three-bite appetizer that everyone will enjoy; whether they’re into the game or, like me, are just there for the food.

 Cheesy Italian Herb Pinwheels are the perfect nibbles for munching!

 Yields 12 Servings

 Cheesy Italian Herb Pinwheels are buttery biscuits rolled with Italian seasoning and plenty of cheese for a savory three-bite appetizer that everyone will enjoy.

 25 minPrep Time

 39 minTotal Time

 - 2 ¼ C. all purpose flour